xsuite/xfields/examples/beambeam_multibunch/design.md

 - construction inside a line and xdeps control of `scale_strength`;
 - the existing pipeline updater remaining functional.

-Before migrating the conventional installer/configurer, add a fast characterization in `xfields/tests/test_beambeam_config_tools.py`.
+Before migrating the particles installer/configurer, add a fast characterization in `xfields/tests/test_beambeam_config_tools.py`.
 It must run the public two-line install/configure workflow with sliced head-on and long-range encounters and protect names, partner mapping, positions, delays,